Khongchai/general/audio/PhaseVocoder/README.md

 ## 4.

 When the playback begins, the browser will send a stream of 128 sample-sized audio block.
 We hold on to that 128 samples.
-We copy everything from `newFrame` to `newFrameToSend` and then, **in place**, remove first 128 samples from `newFrame` and put the new 128 samples to the end of it.
+We copy everything from `analysisFrame` to `analysisFrameToSend` and then, **in place**, remove first 128 samples from `analysisFrame` and put the new 128 samples to the end of it.

 ## 5.